geudrik/egregore/README.md

 This project is written in Python using FastAPI and OpenSearch.
 I tried playing with Quart since I really love flask, but it's pretty far behind FastAPI in terms of documentation

-If you'd like to set up a local OpenSearch Docker Stack to test and play with this API, check out [this guide](https://github.com/flavienbwk/opensearch-docker-compose/blob/main/README.md) to getting spun up

 ### API Request Flow